Storm TrackerPacific Storm Tracker

 Typhoon season primer for those new to the Pacific

-By now, in the run-up to the upcoming northwest Pacific typhoon season, those new to Okinawa or Guam may have heard or seen the term TCCOR, which stands for tropical cyclone condition of readiness.
+By now, in the run-up to the upcoming northwest Pacific typhoon season, those new to the northwest Pacific may have heard or seen the term TCCOR, which stands for Tropical Cyclone Condition of Readiness.

-Old hat to many long-timers or greybeards such as I, but to reinforce what you already know, here’s a primer on what those TCCORs mean, and what to do once each of them is declared, in order, as a typhoon nears your location.
+Old hat to many long-timers or greybeards such as I, but to reinforce what you already know, and introduce those new to the Pacific to vitally important information, here’s a primer on what those TCCORs mean, and what to do once each of them is declared, in order, as a typhoon nears your location.

 Once storms form and begin their track toward land masses such as Okinawa, the 18th Wing Weather Flight keeps close watch on them, recommending accelerated TCCORs when they feel appropriate to the 18th Wing commanding officer, who speaks in one voice for the island when he actually issues the accelerated TCCORs.